datanav/docs/json-push.rst

 endpoint.
 It supports splitting up the data into smaller batches, so that not all the data have to be sent in a single request.

-The protocol is supported by the ``http_endpoint`` source and the ``json`` sink.
+The protocol is supported by the :ref:`http_endpoint
+<http_endpoint_source>` source and the :ref:`json <json_sink>`
+sink.
+This protocol can be used by microservices and other clients to send entities.

 Requests
 ========

-The following HTTP request parameters can be used to indicate what is happening:
+The following HTTP request parameters are supported:

 .. list-table::
    :header-rows: 1